microsoft/scs25-copilot-studio-extensibility/docs/lab-02/index.md

 ### Add a prompt action to a topic node

-In this part of the lab we’ll be creating a **prompt action** in a topic., which is the **Generate content or extract insights** action from the AI Builder connector.
+In this part of the lab we’ll be creating a **prompt action** in a topic, which is the **Generate content or extract insights** action from the AI Builder connector.

-Prompt actions in topics help guide the agent's response in a semi-scripted conversation by using the generative AI models from AI Builder and natural language understanding to address specific scenarios for your agents.
+Prompt tools in topics help guide the agent's response in a semi-scripted conversation by using the generative AI models from AI Builder and natural language understanding to address specific scenarios for your agents.

 For this lab, we'll add a Topic that calls a prompt action to generate questions for a quiz.